zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Funded by: German Research Council (Deutsche Forschungsgemeinschaft (DFG))

-Doctoral Researchers: Andreas Becker and Anna Dönecke
+Doctoral Researchers: Andreas Becker, Anna Dönecke

 Project Duration: 2017–2020, prolonged 2021-2024